 Complete each application exactly according to the directions provided.
 Failure to follow the instructions may prevent your application from being considered.

+Check your match results on the D&D Digital website.
 Applicants who receive a computer match to an internship program are responsible for accepting or rejecting their appointment by certified letter to be received by the program director on or before the appointment date.